-The IIM Trust Funds are comprised of approximately 404,000 and 400,000 accounts, held primarily for the benefit of individual Indian account holder beneficiaries and tribal entities, as of September 30, 2021 and 2020, respectively.
+The IIM Trust Funds are comprised of approximately 408,000 and 404,000 accounts, held primarily for the benefit of individual Indian account holder beneficiaries and tribal entities, as of September 30, 2022 and 2021, respectively.
 Included within the IIM Trust Funds are certain special deposit accounts that are subject to legal, regulatory, budgetary, court-ordered, or other restrictions that may ultimately result in funds being distributed to tribal and/or other entities.

 The IIM Trust Funds are primarily funds on deposit for individual Indians with a beneficial interest in those funds.
-IIM account holders realize receipts primarily from land use agreements, royalties on natural resource depletion, other proceeds derived directly from trust resources, judgment and tribal per capita distributions, settlement of claims, and investment income.